unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 ## Quick Start

-In the two link above you have a Getting Started for Material and Cupertino.
+In the two links above, you have a Getting Started for Material and Cupertino.

-But the difference between they are the references that can be included on the Soliction.
+But the difference between they are the references that can be included on the Solution.

 You may notice that there are only minor differences in the XAML configuration in the link above and in this current tutorial.